How to Bypass Cloudflare in 2024: The 9 Best Methods

 It looks like this function is creating a new function based on the data contained in the responseText of the XMLHttpRequest from the previous breakpoint.
 Cloudflare probably uses some cipher to decrypt it into an executable script.

-Okay, we've made some progress.
-Yet as is, the Cloudflare scripts remain unreadable.
+We've made some progress, but the Cloudflare scripts remain unreadable.
 Even with manual debugging, we won't be able to figure out much more.
-If you want to create a Cloudflare bypass, we need to be able to understand it fully.
+If you want to create a Cloudflare bypass, we must understand it fully.
 And to do that, we need to deobfuscate it.

-This isn't going to be trivial.
-Cloudflare uses a lot of obfuscation techniques in its code, and it wouldn't be practical to cover them all in this article.
+This is going to take a lot of work.
+Cloudflare uses many obfuscation techniques in its code, and it wouldn't be practical to cover them all in this article.
 Here's a (non-exhaustive) list of examples:

 Example